Floer theory and flips: Stabilization

-We say that a Lagrangian brane $L$ is {\em Floer non-trivial} if some fiber $HF(L)_b$ is non-zero; that is, the space of solutions to the weak Maurer-Cartan equation is non-empty and for at least one solution the cohomology is non-zero.
-By the Corollary \ref{hequiv} and Lemma \ref{uptogauge}, Floer non-triviality of $L$ is independent of all choices.

-\subsection{Stabilization}
+\section{Stabilization}

 In this section we complete the proof of homotopy invariance of the Fukaya algebras constructed above in the case that the algebras are defined using divisors are not of the same degree or built from homotopic sections.
 For this we need to recall some results about existence of a Donaldson hypersurface transverse to a given one.
 Recall from \cite[Lemma 8.3]{cm:trans} that for a constant $\eps > 0$, two divisors $D,D'$ intersect {\em $\eps$-transversally} if at each intersection point $x \in D \cap D'$ their tangent spaces $T_x D, T_x D'$ intersect with angle at least $\eps$.
 A result of Cieliebak-Mohnke \cite[Theorem 8.1]{cm:trans} states that there exists an $\epsilon>0$ such that given a divisor $D$, there exists a divisor $D'$ of sufficiently high degree $\eps$-transverse to $D$.
 Moreover, for any $\theta>0$, $\omega$-tamed almost complex structures $\theta$-close to $J$ making $D,D'$ almost complex exist (provided that the degrees are sufficiently large).

 We apply the result of the previous paragraph as follows.
 Suppose that $D^0,D^1$ are stabilizing divisors for $L$, possibly of different degrees.
 By the previous paragraph, there exists a pair $D^{0,'}$ $D^{1,'}$ of higher degree stabilizing divisors built from homotopic unitary sections over $L$ that are $\epsilon$-transverse to $D^0$ and $D^1$, respectively.
 Let $\ul{P}_0', \ul{P}_1'$ be perturbation systems for $D^{0,'}, D^{1,'}$.
 We have already shown that